larryseyer/companion-module-generic-showswitcher/README.md

 - **Queue Management** - Queue size with double-tap clear
 - **Statistics Reset** - Double-tap to reset all stats

-## 🎨 Enhanced Preset Design (Version 2.0)
+## 🎨 Enhanced Preset Design

-The module's 19 optimized presets use Companion's multi-step functionality and intelligent consolidation to reduce button count by 35% while maintaining all functionality.
+The module's 19 optimized presets use Companion's multi-step functionality and maintains all functionality.

 ### Button Design Philosophy